 It’s no secret that acne can be a difficult skin concern to deal with, and it’s easy to feel overwhelmed by the various claims and methods across the internet, especially when so many of them are unsuccessful.
-Could exfoliation your new best friend?
+Could exfoliation be your new best friend?
 Let’s find out!

 Does exfoliation help with acne?